 The virus, having RNA as its genetic material.
-There are two different types of RNA virus

-Double-stranded (ds) RNA virus: e.g. Reovirus, etc.

-Single-stranded (ss) RNA virus.
+There are two different types of RNA virus Double-stranded (ds) RNA virus: e.g. Reovirus, etc. Single-stranded (ss) RNA virus.
 It is further classified into two Positive sense RNA (+RNA) and negative sense RNA (-RNA).
-Poliovirus, Hepatitis A, Rabies virus, Influenza virus is examples of single-stranded RNA virus.
+Poliovirus, Hepatitis A, Rabies virus, Influenza virus are examples of single-stranded RNA virus.

-Virus:-
+What is a Virus:-